Can you smell sewer gas in your bathroom? Is water leaking around the toilet bowl? Your toilet flange might need to be replaced.

 Cast Iron Toilet Flanges

-This type of flange is typically designed to match pipes of the same material, and generally, shows an elongated shape.
-This gives them excellent stability, reaching further down inside the pipe.
+This type of flange is typically designed to match cast iron pipes of the same material and usually has an elongated shape.
+This provides excellent stability as it reaches further down into your drain pipe.

 Pros